MrOctopus/misc-projects/README.md

 ## Python

+### PaPyDoc
+A python program to generate markdown documentation from comments in papyrus script files.
+The included functionality largely resembles JavaDoc.

 ### DDS-Format-Genie.py
 A simple python script for determining the compression format used in a .dds file.
 Supports specific format filters and recursive traversal of .dds files.